dev-guy/phoenix-ash-svelte-flowbite/README.md

 - Buttons for dark and light themes
 - Login screen with users and hashed passwords in Postgres
-- A [Svelte example](https://github.com/woutdp/live_svelte#create-a-svelte-component) that is similar to the [increment/decrement example](https://svelte.dev/repl/65fc4b475b884dcba414139848ff02ef) that communicates with the backend via Websockets
+- A [Svelte example](https://github.com/woutdp/live_svelte#create-a-svelte-component) (similar to the [increment/decrement example](https://svelte.dev/repl/65fc4b475b884dcba414139848ff02ef)) that communicates with the backend via Websockets

 ## License